ealva-com/welite/README.md

 types, and putting few lines of the Relational-OO mapping in the client code (specifying which columns are needed to construct a POJO).

-Both the [Squash] and [Exposed] libraries influence this library, primarily the DSL code.
+Both the [Squash] and [Exposed] libraries influenced this library, primarily the DSL code.
 However, WeLite calls directly into the Android SQLite API and does not go through a JDBC driver, which alleviates the need (and code) to deal with variations in SQL and RDBMS features.
 Also, the WeLite design philosophy differs from these other libraries in specific areas.
 Pre 1.0 versions